BoryaGames/CatMagick/README.md

 4) Then, `1` is being printed to the console.

-5) After the render, `2` is being printed again.
+5) After the render, `2` is being printed to the console again.

 ### Accesing the element reference

-Sometimes, you just want to do a simple:
+Sometimes, you just want to do a simple focus:

 ```jsx
 input.focus();